 Xbox One S Battlefield 1 Special Edition Bundle – $349

-The United States, Canada, Europe and New Zealand can expect the Xbox One S Battlefield 1 Special Edition Bundle with 1TB of storage to launch on October 13th.
+The United States, Canada, Europe and New Zealand have the Xbox One S Battlefield 1 Special Edition Bundle with 1TB of storage.

 Another signature colored Xbox One, this console comes with Battlefield 1 Early Enlister Deluxe Edition, a Hellfigther Pack, Red baron Pack, Lawrence of Arabia Pack, five Battlepacks for use in the game and a month of EA Access.